Robinson 2019

-Robinson 2019 is the eighteenth season of Expedition Robinson.
+Robinson 2019 is the seventeenth season of Expedition Robinson.
 This season begins with twenty contestants being split into two tribes, competing against each other to try and win 500,000 SEK Like last season, this season was filmed in Kadavu Group, in Fiji.
 The season premiered on 17 March 2019 on TV4.
 Like last season, the season was presented by Anders Öfvergård.
 The season concluded on 26 May 2019 where Klas Beyer won against Fia Grönborg in a challenge to claim the title and become this year's Robinson.